willstall/impopsicles/README.md

 ## Features and Algorithm

 Impopsicles are currently created with a combination or 2 actions.
-The first action is defining a random popsicle style.
+The first action is defining a random 'overall' popsicle style.

-There are quite a few operation styles, each with many characterics.

 Styles
   - Vertically Olongated Oval